Jonnobrow/coffee-shop/README.md

 > [!CAUTION]
-> This is a work-in-progress.
-For the "stable" code see: https://github.com/Jonnobrow/coffee-shop/tree/main
+> This is archived.
+For the replacement see: https://github.com/Jonnobrow/cafe

 <div align="center">